-You can specify the loudspeaker paging system as a hotline alert extension so that the hotline phone can be used to make announcements over the loudspeaker.
+- Users can make Simultaneous Paging announcements over the loudspeaker paging system and the idle system phones assigned to Calling Group 1.
+See Calling Group Extensions (#502) to program Calling Group 1 - You can specify the loudspeaker paging system as a hotline alert extension so that the hotline phone can be used to make announcements over the loudspeaker.
 For more information, see Hotline (#603).

-You can program a Loudspeaker Paging button on a system phone to access the loudspeaker with one touch.
+- You can program a Loudspeaker Paging button on a system phone to access the loudspeaker with one touch. - If the loudspeaker paging system is in use, a user attempting to make an announcement hears a busy tone.